Seasonal Allergies vs Year-Round Allergies: Types, Symptoms, Causes, and How To Get Relief

 Weed Pollen

 On breezy days especially, your spring allergies may intensify as the wind carries this pollen through the air much easier.
-Stay on top of daily pollen counts so you know which trees – cedar, maple, or pine, for example – might cause you to sneeze and sniffle during spring
+Stay on top of daily pollen counts so you know which trees – cedar, maple, or oak, for example – might cause you to sneeze and sniffle during spring4.

 Learn more about spring allergies